justjake/quickjs-emscripten/doc/README.md

   - We chould use a Pool abstraction and do a Pool.freeAll() to free all handles and pointers in the pool.
   - Pools, etc, should not pollute QuickJSVm interface.
 Composition!
+- quickjs-emscripten only exposes a small subset of the QuickJS APIs.
+Add more QuickJS bindings!
-- Expose QuickJS interpreter execution hooks to protect against infinite loops.
+  - Expose the QuickJS interpreter execution hooks to protect against infinite loops.
+  - Expose tools for object and array iteration and creation.
+  - Stretch goals: class support, an event emitter bridge implementation
 - Higher-level abstractions for translating values into (and out of) QuickJS.
   These should be implemented in a way that works for any `LowLevelJavascriptVm` implementation.
 - Removing the singleton limitations.
 Each QuickJS class instance could create its own copy of the emscripten module, although we'd need to make all public methods async - so they wait for the module instance to be ready.
+- Run quickjs-emscripten inside quickjs-emscripten.

 ## Related